 - 1. Review no action. - An oral reprimand with emphasis on counseling toward prevention of further occurrences. - 3.
-A requirement that work be repeated. - A reduction of the grade earned on the specific work in question, including the possibility of a failing grade or no credit for the work - A reduction of the course grade as a result of item 4 above including the possibility of a failing grade for the course, if a failing grade for the work produces such a result. - Referral to the office of the Associate Dean of Student Affairs for further administrative action, such as a failing grade for the course, suspension or expulsion.
+A requirement that work be repeated. - A reduction of the grade earned on the specific work in question, including the possibility of a failing grade or no credit for the work. - A reduction of the course grade as a result of item 4 above including the possibility of a failing grade for the course, if a failing grade for the work produces such a result. - Referral to the office of the Associate Dean of Student Affairs for further administrative action, such as suspension or expulsion.